Raptors win battle against Harden, lose war to Rockets | CBC Sports

 Harden's second shot came 6:47 into the second quarter when he drove into the paint, got the bucket and the foul.
 He missed his third, with less than 30 seconds in the half.

-House, McLemore and P.J.
-Tucker accounted for 41 of Houston's 63 first-half points.
-Harden had six and Westbrook nine (on 4-of-11 shooting).

-Harden sank an off-balance three-pointer early in the third quarter and followed up with another long-distance shot.

-An Anunoby dunk cut the lead to three at 74-71 and Kyle Lowry tied it up with a three-pointer as Toronto went on a 12-0 run.
+An Anunoby dunk cut the lead to three at 74-71 in the third and Lowry tied it up with a three-pointer as Toronto went on a 12-0 run.
 The Raptors took the lead for the first time at 76-75 on a pair of Lowry free throws.

-McLemore reached a career high in the third quarter as he sank his seventh three-pointer.

 Toronto suffered its first home loss of the season Tuesday, a 121-110 overtime setback at the hands of the Miami Heat in Lowry's return after an 11-game absence due to a broken thumb.